 Get down and dirty

 To set out store-bought or self-started plantlets, water them thoroughly and plant them on a cloudy day.
 We want to disturb the mulch as little as possible.
-Use your hands to make a small opening through the mulch, then a trowel to dig a hole into the soil beneath, then insert.
+Use your hands to make a small opening through the mulch, then a trowel to dig a hole into the soil beneath, then insert the seeds.
 To plant seeds, use your hands and a side-to-side motion with a board to create a six-inch wide linear gap in the mulch, then use the edge of the board to create a narrow furrow in the soil, then deposit the seeds in the furrow and cover.
 Different seeds and plants will have different recommended spacing and depth, so pay attention to the instructions on the seed packets and nursery pots.
 Water thoroughly.

 The cooler days of fall will have you spending more time in the garden, fussing over your veggies.
 And that’s why we garden!